What to do in Pai: Thailand’s hippie mountain escape

 To be honest, I haven’t seen this temple in any blogs while researching what to do in Pai.
 I understand that, given the incredible temples that you can find in Thailand, perhaps Wat Nam Hu doesn’t stand out that much.
 However, this is an important pilgrimage site for the local people, so it has important cultural significance that you will enjoy if you want to immerse yourself into Pai’s heritage.

-The temple is believed to have been built by King Naresuan around 400 years ago for his sister, who was sent as a hostage by the King of Burma.
+wat nam hu temple The temple is believed to have been built by King Naresuan around 400 years ago for his sister, who was sent as a hostage by the King of Burma.
 The head of the Buddha image in the shrine has a hollow head from which water flows.
-Locals drink that water to bring good luck.
+Locals drink that water to bring good luck. wat nam hu temple There is a pond around the floating shrine, which is filled with fish and turtles.
+I know this is not particularly impressive, but I found it to be peaceful and beautiful.
+You can visit the temple for free and you’ll have it to yourself, unless you go during a religious ceremony.
+(VIDEO)

 11. Eat Noodles with a View at Ban Jabo Viewpoint